Decoding the Enigma: A Deep Dive into log₂x, log₂(x²) and 3

 The Connection Between log₂x, log₂(x²), and 3

 Now, let's address the relationship between log₂x, log₂(x²), and the constant 3.
 There isn't a direct, fixed relationship between these three elements without additional context or constraints.
 The equation log₂x = 3, for example, has a straightforward solution: x = 2³ = 8.
-However, an equation like log₂(x²) = 3 implies a slightly different solution process.
+Still, an equation like log₂(x²) = 3 implies a slightly different solution process.

 Using the power rule, we can rewrite log₂(x²) = 3 as: